oracle-livelabs/converged/microservices-with-converged-architecture/intro/intro.md

 ### Objectives

-- Learn about the Oracle Database's unique ability to provide native support for modern data types, languages, security, and the latest development paradigms like JSON for document stores, event queues, loose coupling and many more.
+- Learn about the Oracle Database's unique ability to provide native support for modern data types, languages, security, and the latest development paradigms such as JSON for document stores, event queues, and loose coupling.
-- Learn about a two tier microservice architecture - the application tier, and the database tier - bringing agility, scalability, and robustness to enterprise applications.
+- Learn about a two-tier microservice architecture - the application tier, and the database tier - bringing agility, scalability, and robustness to enterprise applications.

 ### Prerequisites